-Learners benefit and get more involved when each activity builds on previous material so that knowledge and skills build logically towards achieving and developing specific competences.
+Learners benefit and get more involved when each activity builds on previous material so that knowledge and skills build logically towards achieving and developing specific competencies.

 - a.
 The teacher plans lessons that have communicative objectives and whose steps build toward meeting them. - b.
-The teacher breaks down functions, genres and skills into smaller components/ skills/parts in order to present realistic "chunks" of the language (or material) for learners to process. - c.
-The teacher stages the lessons so that what the learner learns/practices in each step prepares for the next ones. - d.
-The teacher plans lessons that are interconnected and work together as a series to build toward short-term goals and long-term competencies.
+The teacher breaks down functions, genres and skills into smaller

+- component/skills/parts in order to present realistic 'chunks' of the language for learners to process. - c.
+The teacher stages the lessons so that what the learner learns/practices in each step prepares for the next ones.